-Title Section Number and Chapter

-W/ · · · · ·

-Write a five sentence scene summary

-Character Focus: Commentary on selected quote

-Quote from the chapter that you think best represents the

-character.

-Best and worst qualities

-Dest and worst quanties

-Character's role in the novel

-For each entry choose one meaningful quote, and then Commentary (Why is this significant?
+Title Section Number and Chapter Write a five sentence scene summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the , 1 character.
+(Include page number) Best and worst qualities Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
 Plot?
 Character?
-Setting?

-describe its significance in the novel.
-Theme?)

-0 Thene:

-Archetype or archetypal pattern Commentary on archetype, motif, or pattern

-Sommenany on wenetype, mour, or partern

-Archetype or archetypal pattern Commentary on archetype, motif, or pattern
+Setting? describe its significance in the novel.
+(Include page Theme?) number) Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the archetype add meaning to the work as a whole?)